 A visit to Erice can start with the cyclopean walls that surround the town.
 These ancient walls date back to the Elymians, but were later rearranged by the Phoenicians, Romans and even by the Normans.
 The walls incorporate towers and three gates.

-The castle of Erice, called Venus Castle, was built during the Norman domination in the place where there was already an ancient pagan temple dedicated to Venus.
+There are two castles in Erice.
+The Venus castle and the Pepolic castle.
+The Venus Castle was built during the Norman period on the site of an ancient pagan temple dedicated to Venus.
 Inside the castle even today you can see a well where, according to legend, Venus bathed in milk.

 The castle was always considered important for the military control of the territory, a role it retained until the 16th century.
 In the early 1800s, with the reform of the Kingdom of the two Sicilies the castle became the property of the municipality.